synamaxmusic/sinistar/README.md

 Four main programmers worked on Sinistar and each directory in the source code belongs to one of them (however there's evidence that all of them were modifying and editing each other's code).

+The four modules that make up the codebase are assembled in this order:

+* SAM
+* WITT
+* FALS
+* MICA

-Sam Dicker was the first software engineer to work on the game and so his code deals with critical routines related to the game engine, including joystick control handling, drawing graphics, and background multi-tasking routines for enemy AI and gameplay logic.
-Jack Haeger's pixel artwork is also represented here (in the ```SAM/IMAGE.ASM``` file).
+Sam Dicker was the first software engineer to work on the game and his code deals with critical routines related to the game engine, the player's ship, and the Sinistar itself.
+This also includes joystick control handling, rendering graphics, sound call tables, and background multi-tasking routines for enemy AI and gameplay logic.
+Jack Haeger's pixel artwork is also represented in this module (located in the ```SAM/IMAGE.ASM``` file).

 After Sam's code, we move on to Rich Witt's files.
-He worked a large chunk of the game logic routines including sinibomb pickups, enemy AI, collsion handling, and the Sinistar's lip sync animation.
+He worked a large chunk of the game logic routines, sometimes modifying Sam's pre-existing code.
+Rich's work includes the Sinistar death/player warp routines, sinibomb pickups, enemy speed tables and AI, collsion handling, and the Sinistar's lip sync animation.

-Noah Falstein's section is up next and he worked on further AI programming for the enemies, planetoid logic (vibrating, tossing crystals, swarming, shattering), enemy population difficulty tables, and the Sinistar's speech calls.
+Noah Falstein's module is up next and he worked on further AI programming for the enemies, planetoid logic (vibrating, tossing crystals, swarming, shattering), enemy population difficulty tables, and the Sinistar's speech calls.

 Finally, RJ Mical's code involves the game's attract mode, high score table, operator message/high score initial entry, and death explosion routines for the warriors, the Sinistar, and player ship.
 There's a fair amount of unused code located in this directory including an earlier version of RJ's explosion routine as well as Mike Metz and Ken Lantz's "Marquee" title screen that's only found in the AMOA '82 prototype build.